 Your First Mortgage advisor will take you through the range of insurance options that might help you look after your home and income.
 Pretty much all lenders insist on buildings insurance, which will pay out enough to rebuild your house should it be destroyed by fire, flood or subsidence, and will address lesser claims.
 For a more detailed look at how you can protect your home and money, see our Insurance section.

 What do estate agents do?

 Estate agents market and sell properties.
 They will also help you find a property if you discuss what you are looking for with them.
 They are a useful source of information about the local property market and the sorts of property that come on to the market.
 As well as selling and negotiating with buyers, they follow up on paperwork, keep tabs on the chain of sale (who’s sold and is moving and whether there are any hold ups) and work with solicitors to make sure sales happen.

 Property Law Centre

-First Mortgage offers a dedicated conveyancing service through our partner organisation Property Law Centre.
+First Mortgage offer a dedicated conveyancing service through our partner organisation Property Law Centre.
 Their advisors will appoint a specialist solicitor from a carefully selected panel of legal firms who will then manage the legal process for you, working closely with your First Mortgage advisor.
 They work for a fixed fee, agreed before you buy your house.
 There are no hidden costs and the fee does not change even if there was more work than anticipated in the purchase of your property.
-As part of the service, you will have access to real-time tracking, allowing you to see updates on the progress of your property purchase.
+As part of the service, you will have access to real time tracking, allowing you to see updates on the progress of your property purchase.

 Speak to you First Mortgage Advisor about the Property Law Centre and they will arrange for a solicitor to get in touch.